MJKWoolnough/tree/README.md

 ```go
 func (t *Tree) Child(name string) (*Tree, error)
 ```
-Child attempts to retrive a child Node corresponding to the given name.
+Child attempts to retrieve a child Node corresponding to the given name.

 If no child matches the given name, the returned error will be of type ChildNotFoundError.